This is not a drill.

-Do I really "put on" the armor of God?
-Do I buckle my belt, pull my breastplate over my head, slide into my sandals, put on my helmet, and pick up my shield and my sword?
-Of course not.
-The armor is not something I wear outside my body.
-God is using this language to help me live with the internal fortitude and power that are mine in Christ.
+"Wait a minute!
+Do I really 'put on' the armor of God?
+Do I buckle my belt, pull my breastplate over my head, slide into my sandals, put on my helmet, and pick up my shield and my sword?"

-As you read the Word of God today, think of the armor God has given you.
+As you read God's Word below, think of the armor he has given you.
 How does that change your approach to your day?

 Finally, be strong in the Lord and in the strength of his might.
 Put on the whole armor of God, that you may be able to stand against the schemes of the devil.
 For we do not wrestle against flesh and blood, but against the rulers, against the authorities, against the cosmic powers over this present darkness, against the spiritual forces of evil in the heavenly places.
 Therefore take up the whole armor of God, that you may be able to withstand in the evil day, and having done all, to stand firm.
 Stand therefore having fastened on the belt of truth, and having put on the breastplate of righteousness, and, as shoes for your feet, having put on the readiness given by the gospel of peace.
 In all circumstances take up the shield of faith, with which you can extinguish all the flaming darts of the evil one; and take the helmet of salvation, and the sword of the Spirit, which is the word of God, praying at all times in the Spirit, with all prayer and supplication.
 To that end keep alert with all perseverance, making supplication for all the saints, and also for me, that words may be given to me in opening my mouth boldly to proclaim the mystery of the gospel, for which I am an ambassador in chains, that I may declare it boldly, as I ought to speak.
 Ephesians 6:10-20 ESV